 Claude Code Plugin

 The Archgate Claude Code plugin gives AI agents working in Claude Code a structured governance workflow.
-Instead of relying on prompt instructions that drift over time, agents read your ADRs directly through the MCP server and validate their own code against your rules.
+Instead of relying on prompt instructions that drift over time, agents read your ADRs directly via Archgate CLI commands and validate their own code against your rules.

 What the plugin provides

-Section titled “What the plugin provides”The plugin adds role-based skills to Claude Code.
-Each skill encapsulates a specific part of the governance workflow, so agents follow the same process every time — read decisions before coding, validate after, and capture new patterns for the team.
+Section titled “What the plugin provides”The plugin adds an agent and role-based skills to Claude Code.
+The agent orchestrates the governance workflow, invoking skills as needed — read decisions before coding, validate after, and capture new patterns for the team.

 |---|---|